VIDEO TUTORIAL:

 2- CHOOSE A CLAW BUCKLE

-A claw belt buckle is very easy to install: simply clip it / fold the claws over the end of the leather strap.
-There is no need to make a bezel to install a claw buckle.
+A prong belt buckle is very easy to install: simply clip it on/fold the prongs onto the end of the leather strap.
+There is no need to make a bezel to install a prong buckle.

-Take the opportunity to discover our vegetable tanned leather belts sewn in Brittany by a craftsman.
-All that's left to do is choose a claw buckle!
+Take the opportunity to discover our vegetable-tanned leather belts, sewn in Brittany by an artisan.
+All that's left is to choose a claw buckle!

 3- ATTACH THE LOOP WITH A HORIZONTAL SEAM

-For any belt (with stitching) it is advisable to use hand stitching and more precisely saddle stitching.
-You will be sure to have a solid seam.
+For any belt (with stitching) it is recommended to use hand stitching and more specifically saddle stitching.
+You will be sure to have a strong seam.

-Method #3: Make a 8 cm seam on the 2 lengths (parallel to the edge).
-This requires a bit of technique because you have to insert the loop between the 2 thicknesses of leather and integrate it into the seam.
+Method #3: Sew an 8cm seam along both lengths (parallel to the edge).
+This requires a bit of skill as you have to insert the loop between the two layers of leather and integrate it into the seam.

 This is the technique most appreciated by craftsmen because there is little friction on the wire and therefore more resistance.

-4- ATTACH THE LOOP WITH A HORIZONTAL HOLE STITCH
+4- ATTACH THE BUCKLE WITH A HORIZONTAL HOLE STITCH

 This method is generally chosen for beginners who do not have the tools or technique to do a saddle stitch.